vatsalsharan/pidforest/README.md

 The [accompanying paper](https://arxiv.org/abs/1912.03582) shows that PIDForest performs favorably in comparison to several popular anomaly detection methods, across a broad range of benchmarks.
 PIDForest also provides a succinct explanation for why a point is labelled anomalous, by providing a set of features and ranges for them which are relatively uncommon in the dataset.

+The associated data files in .mat format are also attached.
+Many of these datasets have additional citation requests if they are useful in your research.

 The current implementation is in Python, we are working on releasing a much faster C++ based implementation soon.